dapper91/pjrpc/docs/source/pjrpc/quickstart.rst

 ______________

-``pjrpc`` implements all the errors listed in `protocol specification <https://www.jsonrpc.org/specification#error_object>`_ which can be found in ``pjrpc.common.exceptions`` module so that error handling is very simple and "pythonic-way":
+``pjrpc`` implements all the errors listed in `protocol specification <https://www.jsonrpc.org/specification#error_object>`_ which can be found in :py:mod:`pjrpc.common.exceptions` module so that error handling is very simple and "pythonic-way":

 .. code-block:: python